fcarvalhopacheco/CODAS/anaconda/anaconda_install.md

-# Intalling CODAS software on Anaconda4
+# Intalling CODAS software on Anaconda
 - I m using Ubuntu 16.04

 ## Step 1: